-To carefully examine and interpret data in principled exploration, it is helpful to develop inferential and statistical criteria.
-For example, rather using adaptive-logic to predict which abilities are enhanced or reduced, we can ask what criteria are needed for evaluating and interpreting different data patterns?
+To carefully examine and interpret data in a principled exploration, it is helpful to develop inferential and statistical criteria.
+For example, rather than using adaptive-logic to predict which abilities are enhanced or reduced, we can ask what criteria are needed for evaluating and interpreting different data patterns?
 In addition, research typically focuses on comparing reduced versus enhanced test performance, but some abilities might remain ‘intact’ (unaffected) by exposure to adversity (Frankenhuis, Young, et al., 2020).
 We know little about the intact abilities of people exposed to adversity.
 We also know little about the drivers of reduced performance on broad and generic measures of ability.
 For example, deficit approaches have collapsed many abilities into composites and find that adversity exposure reduces performance.
 However, one possibility is that a smaller set of specific abilities are driving effects.
 In total, there is still much to learn about the map of adversity shape cognitive abilities, and we argue principled exploration can complement confirmatory research in drawing this map.

 Current Study: Inferential and Statistical Criteria

 Here, we conduct a principled exploration of the cognitive abilities shaped by adversity.
 To do so, we analyze data from the Study of Early Childcare and Youth Development (SECCYD) to examine how adversity shape within-person performance on ten abilities in the Woodcock Johnson Cognitive and Achievement test battery (Woodcock, 1990; Woodcock et al., 1990).
 We selected adversity measures that tap two constructs: environmental harshness and unpredictability.
-We focus on these constructs because they feature many in adaptation-based research on cognitive abilities, both conceptual and empirical (Ellis et al., 2017, 2020; Fields et al., 2021; Frankenhuis, Young, et al., 2020; Mittal et al., 2015; Young et al., 2018, 2022).
+We focus on these constructs because they feature often in adaptation-based research on cognitive abilities, both conceptual and empirical (Ellis et al., 2017, 2020; Fields et al., 2021; Frankenhuis, Young, et al., 2020; Mittal et al., 2015; Young et al., 2018, 2022).

-In the literature, and in these data specifically, there have been different approaches to measuring them (Belsky et al., 2012; Hartman et al., 2018; Li et al., 2018).
-For example, for unpredictability, whereas Belsky and colleagues (2012) measured paternal transitions, residential changes, and parental job changes, Li and colleagues (2018) calculated residual variances in income-to-needs ratios over time.
+In the literature, and in these data specifically, there have been different approaches to measuring adversity (Belsky et al., 2012; Hartman et al., 2018; Li et al., 2018).
+For example, unpredictability has been measured by some through paternal transitions, residential changes, and job changes (Belsky, et al., 2012) and through residual variances in income-to-needs ratios over time by others (Li, et al., 2018).
 There are also other, unexplored ways to capture harshness and unpredictability.
 In addition to previously used measures, we leverage data from the 1990 Census about the broader ecological context, which has been used to measure the neighborhood context in the SECCYD previously (Bleil, Appelhans, et al., 2021; Bleil, Spieker, et al., 2021).
 We aggregate Census block-level household income, poverty levels, unemployment, rental housing, and income inequality statistics.
 Here, we retain more narrow labels for each adversity measure.
 Specifically, with respect to harshness related variables, we measure income-to-needs and neighborhood disadvantage, a composite of the above Census-based neighborhood variables.
 With respect to unpredictability, we measure family transitions (paternal transitions, residential changes, and parental job changes), income-to-needs variability (standard deviation in income-to-needs over time), and neighborhood disadvantage variability (standard deviation in neighborhood disadvantage over time).

 We use a within-person modeling strategy to examine how exposure to each measure of adversity are associated with relative performance differences across many abilities (see Figure 1).
 This design allows us to compare specific abilities (e.g., short-term memory performance) against overall performance (within-person average performance on all tests) to get a clear picture of how enhanced and reduced performance manifest in parallel.